chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 Set a point fee that each player has to pay when entering gameplay on a tile.
 `[amount]` can be a number between 0 and 15.

+## Tile commands

+Only executable by players participating in a tile.

+### `!buy<number>`

+Usable in the minigame [Trail Shop][trail-shop] to buy one of three available Trails using Gold you've earned.

+`buy1` buys the cheapest, `buy2` the second cheapest and `buy3` the most expensive trail.

 ### `!left`

-This command can only be executed while the minigame [Royal Execution](../twitch-minigames/rare/royal-execution.md) is playing.
+Usable in the minigame [Royal Execution][royal-execution].

-Moves the spike crusher to the left side of the tile.
+Moves the spikes at the top of the tile to the left side.

 ### `!right`

-This command can only be executed while the minigame [Royal Execution](../twitch-minigames/rare/royal-execution.md) is playing.
+Usable in the minigame [Royal Execution][royal-execution].

-Moves the spike crusher to the right side of the tile.
+Moves the spikes at the top of the tile to the right side.

+### `!pull @user`

+Usable in the minigame [Danger Zone][royal-execution].

+Pulls the mentioned player marble towards your own.
+Only players in the game can be pulled.

 [song-playlist]: https://open.spotify.com/playlist/5gdz9X9y9hpBOCjYo6TI31

+[danger-zone]: ../twitch-minigames/common/danger-zone.md
+[royal-execution]: ../twitch-minigames/rare/royal-execution.md
+[trail-shop]: ../twitch-minigames/epic/trail-shop.md